nejaatapattu/dev_portfolio/README.md

    - Click "Deploy"

 Your portfolio will be live in minutes with a free Vercel domain (e.g., `your-repo.vercel.app`).
 You can later add a custom domain in your Vercel project settings.

-## Contributing

-Contributions are welcome!
-Here's how you can help:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/improvement`)
-3. Make your changes
-4. Commit your changes (`git commit -am 'Add new feature'`)
-5. Push to the branch (`git push origin feature/improvement`)
-6. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support